Modifications (genetics): Mutation (incidental)

 Mutation can be more accurately defined as any non-combinatorial change in phenotype that is able to be consistently inherited from parent to offspring over generations.
-Mutations can be attributed to many factors and come in numerous different forms, however they can mostly be attributed to mistakes that occur during DNA replication or exposure to external factors.
-As cellular processes are highly efficient, they are not perfect causing disparities between organisms of the same species.
-These disparities can cause many different phenotypic effects of all intensities, ranging from no observable impact at all to possible inviability.
-Due to environmental conditions such as climate, diet, oxygen levels, light cycles, and mutagens or chemicals which are strongly related to disease susceptibility, genes expression can vary.
-The timing and duration of exposure to such elements is a critical factor as well as it can significantly impact the phenotypic response of an organism, generally increasing severity with time.
+Mutations can be attributed to many factors and come in numerous different forms.
+However, they can mostly be attributed to mistakes that occur during DNA replication or exposure to external factors.
+Although cellular processes are highly efficient, they are not perfect, causing disparities between organisms of the same species.
+These disparities can create many different phenotypic effects of all intensities, ranging from no observable impact at all to possible inviability.
+Due to environmental conditions such as climate, diet, oxygen levels, light cycles, and mutagens or chemicals which are strongly related to disease susceptibility, gene expression can vary.
+The timing and duration of exposure to such elements is a critical factor, as it can significantly impact the phenotypic response of an organism, generally increasing severity with time.